deondrebrown/PowerBi-Portfolio/README.md

 ### Projects
 - **Atlas Labs HR Analytics** – HR Analytics dashboard analyzing key HR metrics like attrition, and total headcount
 - **FIFA World Cup Dashboard** – Dashboard that results in EDA regarding the World Cup fromm years 1930-2018

+Project dashboard files (PDF Format) can be found in their individual folders in my Github.
 ## 🛠️ Overall tools I have experience with

 - SQL (SAS PROC SQL)